liatrio-labs/safe-mcp-auditor/docs/prd-safe-mcp-auditor.md

 - `gh` calls used by `safe-mcp-auditor safe-mcp fetch` must be mocked (subprocess stub or similar).
 - Any LLM calls (including any judge/evaluator LLM) must be mocked or replaced with deterministic fixtures.

+### Test fixtures and golden files

+To support strict offline TDD, the repo must include a small suite of fixtures:

+- MCP fixtures (directory mode): small sample MCP repos with known properties and expected findings.
+- MCP fixtures (repomix mode): repomix-packed versions of the same fixtures to validate parity.
+- SAFE-MCP fixtures: a tiny SAFE-MCP knowledge pack subset used for retrieval tests (a few techniques + mitigations).
+- Golden outputs:
+  - golden JSON reports for fixture runs (used for snapshot tests)
+  - golden Markdown reports rendered from the golden JSON

+Golden outputs must be regenerated only when the report schema or rendering rules intentionally change.

+### Mocking strategy

+All offline tests must mock external boundaries:

+- `gh` fetch
+  - mock subprocess calls and provide a local SAFE-MCP repo fixture as the “downloaded” output.
+- LLM calls
+  - inject a fake LLM implementation that maps deterministic prompt keys to fixture responses.
+  - prefer stable prompt keys (task name + stage + input hash) rather than exact prompt string matching, to reduce brittleness.
+- CrewAI storage
+  - set `CREWAI_STORAGE_DIR` to a temp directory per test run to prevent cross-test contamination.

 ### Unit tests (no CrewAI, no LLM)